Gifty Acheampong

-Gifty Acheampong (born 5 November 1999) is Ghanaian women's football forward.
+Gifty Acheampong (born 5 November 1999) is a Ghanaian women's footballer who plays as a forward for the Indian Women's League club Nita FA.
 She played in the Turkish Women's First League for 1207 Antalya Döşemealtı Belediye Spor with jersey number 19.
 She was a member of the Ghana women's U-17 team.

 Early life

 Gifty was born in Koforidua, in the Eastern Region of Ghana on 5 November 1999.

 She was abandoned by her parents without knowing them, and was adopted by the petty trader couple Acheapong when she was only one month old.
 She lost her father at a young age, and things got difficult.
 She was raised by her adoptive mother during her school years.
 However, she had to drop out the high school as her mother could no more afford to earn her keep.
 She decided to concentrate on playing football in order to earn money to take care of herself and support her mother financially.